peterpech/buchaphra-static123/README.md

 ### Assets

 Binary image files are not included in this repository.
 The site uses a small `favicon.svg` under `public/`.
 Replace this file with your own SVG if you need a custom icon.
+An additional placeholder `amulet.svg` provides a simple banner image for the home page.